Personal Injury-TBI

 It is critical to get the raw data that the defense neuropsychologist may have relied upon.

 Frequently neuropsychologists hired by the defense do not want to generate or produce their raw data.
 That raw data is essentially the questions that were asked.
 All they want to give you are the answers.
-However the answers without the questions don’t mean anything.
+The answers without the questions don’t mean anything.
 It is critical to get that raw data.

 A strong expert designation that expressly says what the baseline is and defines how that baseline was arrived at is critical.
 If that baseline is in part based upon standardized tests, then the tests should be identified.
 They should reflect that the pre-injury intellectual abilities were in the high average range.
 They should define precisely what that numerical range is if you can.
 State further that it’s based upon specific scores.
 State then what difference in scores may be significant i.e., how many points reflect a true difference.
 If that pre-injury score is her baseline and if you know what change in that score would be considered significant, then define that.
-Also state what the post-injury percentile the plaintiff falls into.
+State what the post-injury percentile the plaintiff falls into.
 All of that shows the post-injury change.
 This can be displayed graphically by showing information processing ability, both pre-injury and post-injury.

 f.
 Challenge the Defendant’s Expert Designation